uvarc/rc-learning/content/notes/hpc-from-terminal/section2.md

 '10. directories.md'
 '15. streams.md'
 ```
 The quotes indicate that a space is part of the file name.
-While most modern Unix tools can handle spaces, the shell does not always do so, and special precautions must be taken to avoid suprises.
+While most modern Unix tools can handle spaces, the shell does not always do so, and special precautions must be taken to avoid surprises.
 For that reason, underscores or hyphens are preferred instead of spaces.

 ## Paths